-Questions? - We will have a representative on site during Expo hours at the Western Reserve Racing booth.
+Questions? - We will have a representative on site during Expo hours.
 Race Directors will be at the Expo on Friday.
-Participants with questions are encouraged to email us prior to the race or come to the rules meetings on Friday.
+You can also email us anytime at help@westernreservracing.com

 PRE-RACE PARTY & VOLUNTEER APPRECIATION

 Date: Thursday July 25th 7:00pm-9:00pm